protieusz/Nova/README.md

 -Top case of the Bofa was modified with a larger hole in place of the former encoder placement.

 - ~~QMK code was borrowed from [Ploopy Adept](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ploopyco/madromys) and modified by adding the Nova's key matrix layout into the code.
 No changes were made to the trackball code.~~ I have decided to use aki27's [bally](https://github.com/aki27kbd/vial-qmk/tree/vial/keyboards/aki27/bally)'s code instead since the Ploopy code I ran into issues and too tired to get it working.
+No support will be given for QMK code.
+I just copy pasted bally's code to my Nova matrix.
+For QMK support, I recommend asking the QMK discord community.

 -Added 38 individual switch RGBs.

+-As always print the pcb design at your own risk and no support will be given.

 Full Production Pics: